MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 02 - Numbers and Displays/README.md

  <img src="Photos/43.jpg" style="width: 49%; height: 300px;" title="A=1000 B=0011 Cin=0 (8 + 3 + 0 = 11)"/>  <img src="Photos/44.jpg" style="width: 49%; height: 300px;" title="A=1010 B=1111 Cin=0 (10 + 15 + 0 = 25)" />
 </p>

 As shown in the results above, the setup is behaving as expected.
 For example, when `A = 0000 = 0`, `B = 0101 = 5`, and `Cin = 0` their sum was 5 as displayed on the rightmost bits of the LEDRs with 0101.
+Note that we haven't documented any cases with `Cin = 1`.

 </details>